-Students are eligible to vote on some department decisions, as spelled out in the Psychology Department's Constitution (most recent version is June, 2011):
+Students are eligible to vote on some department decisions, as spelled out in the Psychology Department's Constitution (most recent version is November, 2017):

-- a) For the Election of the Chairperson, the students get one vote.
-This vote is jointly cast by graduate student representatives and the undergraduate representative. - b) For tenure and promotion decisions, the students get one vote.
-This vote is jointly cast by graduate student representatives, including the graduate student named to represent the faculty member being evaluated, and the undergraduate representative named to represent the faculty member being evaluated.
+a) For the Election of the Chairperson, the students get one vote.
+This vote is jointly cast by graduate student representatives and the undergraduate representative.

-c) On all other Departmental matters, students do not get a vote, unless specifically authorized by the faculty in attendance at the meeting.
+b) On all other Departmental matters, students do not get a vote, unless specifically authorized by the faculty in attendance at the meeting.